damianhakert/damianhakert.github.io/source/direction/strategy/index.html.md

 collaborate on digital content.
 Content should be open to suggestions by a wide number of potential contributors.
 Open contribution can be achieved by using a mergeable file format and distributed version control.
-The vision of GitLab is to **allow everyone to collaborate on all digital content** so people can cooperate effectively and achieve better results, faster.
+The vision of GitLab is that **everyone can contribute** on all digital content so people can cooperate effectively and achieve better results, faster.

 ## Open Core